sit-fyi/sit/README.md

 Hence the experiment to build SIT.

+## Downloading

+All our releases are hosted on [GitHub](https://github.com/sit-it/sit/releases) and binary files can be downloaded from there.

 ## Build Instructions

-As SIT is not currently distributed in any package managers, you'd have to build it manually.
-Make sure you have Rust 1.23 or higher installed and run
+Make sure you have Rust 1.24 or higher installed and run this:
-this:

 ```shell
 cargo build --release